What is a Breast Implant Exchange?

 Schedule a Consultation

-Breast implant exchange can have a lot of benefits.
+Breast implant exchange surgery can have a lot of benefits.
 Whatever your reasons or goals, we can recommend your best options.
-To begin planning your ideal breast implant exchange procedure, contact our Reno office to meet with Dr. Timothy Janiga by calling or filling out our online form.
+To schedule a consultation and begin planning your ideal breast implant exchange procedure, contact our Reno office to meet with Dr. Timothy Janiga by calling or filling out our online form.